-Arkansas is home to two major racetracks: Oaklawn Racing for horse racing and Southland Park for greyhounds.
+Arkansas is home to two major racetracks: Oaklawn Racing for horse racing and Southland Casino Racing for greyhounds.
 Both tracks host live events and accept parimutuel wagers on all upcoming races.
-Bets can be placed in-person at both or online at any licensed horse racing website.
+Bets can be placed in-person at both or online at licensed horse racing websites.

 OaklawnAnywhere.com accepts wagers over the internet but there are a few other options for internet horse wagering.
-Oaklawn Anywhere works well enough, but the above sites have a much wider selection of betting options, handicapping tools and racetracks to choose from.
+Oaklawn Anywhere works well enough, but the sites recommended at the top of this page have a much wider selection of betting options, handicapping tools and racetracks to choose from.
 All are licensed in the United States and are legal places to bet real money.

 Arkansas recognized daily fantasy sports and formally legalized the activity in 2017 to remove any possible ambiguity.
 Governor Asa Hutchinson signed HB 2250 into law in April of 2017 after the bill easily cleared house and senate votes earlier that year.

 HB 2250 is a bit different than legislation enacted in other states in that it does not specify any new regulations specific to fantasy beyond defining what a legal fantasy contest is and enacting an 8% tax rate on DFS operators.

 Online poker may be on its way to Arkansas due to a largely overlooked quirk in the 2018 law that legalized sports betting.

 The word “poker” did not even appear in the text of the amendment approved by voters in 2018, but regulations issued the following year include an entire chapter (pg.
 77) dedicated to the regulation of online poker.